Updated on 12/18/2023 with the latest instructions on Windows 11 and true wireless earbud pairing

 For over/on-ear headphones, wireless earbuds, and speakers

-Most Mpow headphones and earbuds use a shared "MFB" [Multi-function Button] for Power On/Off and Bluetooth pairing, sometimes labeled "MPOW".
-Press the “MPOW” button for about 5 seconds until the LED begins flashing red and blue.
-Some Mpow headsets and speakers will go into pairing mode automatically when turned on, if not already paired to a device, and may just flash with a blue light.
+Most Mpow Bluetooth devices use a shared "MFB" [Multi-function Button] for Power On/Off and Bluetooth pairing, sometimes labeled "MPOW."
+Press the “MPOW” button for about 5 seconds until the LED begins flashing red and blue or white and red.

 2. Find your Mpow device on your phone or laptop and pair them

-iPhone.
-Go to Settings and then Bluetooth.
-Turn on Bluetooth.
-Look for your Mpow headphones under “OTHER DEVICES” and tap on it to connect.
-If it asks for a code, enter "0000".
+Open the Settings app and then select Bluetooth.
+Turn on Bluetooth if it's off.
+Look for your Mpow device under 'Other Devices' and tap on it to connect.

 3. Confirm successful pairing